saimanoj1437/Heart-disease-predictions/README.md

 # heart-disease-prediction
-by this hear disease project we can predict 100 percent accuracy
+by this heart disease project we can predict 100 percent accuracy